It’s nice to own stocks, bonds, and other investments. Nice, that is, until it’s time to fill

 complicated and depends on the amount of your net capital gains and

-• Type of asset: The type of asset that you sell will dictate the capital gain rate
+qualified dividends and your taxable income. - Type of asset: The type of asset that you sell will dictate the capital gain rate

 that applies, and possibly the steps that you should take to calculate the